mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/8-switch.md

 Java has a statement called `switch`.

-`switch` looks at a variable, a string variabled named `weather`, for example.
+`switch` looks at a variable, for example a string variabled named `weather`.

 Then `switch` looks at **cases** of a variable.
 This means: